chaconnewu/awesome-augmented/awesomes/awesome-selfhosted.md

   <a href="http://www.icecast.org/">
    Icecast 2
   </a>
-  - streaming audio server which can be used to create an Internet radio station or a privately running jukebox and many things in between. (
+  - streaming audio/video server which can be used to create an Internet radio station or a privately running jukebox and many things in between. (
   <a href="https://git.xiph.org/?p=icecast-server.git;a=summary">
    Source Code
   </a>